Case FilesCase 03 / 10 min read

 The ghost connections weren't in the network.
 They were in the thread - blocked, waiting for Kafka, while the HTTP client sat ready with warm connections and nowhere to go.

-The firewall problem was the first to be closed out.
-SO_KEEPALIVE was applied to the service - keeping TCP connections warm in the firewall's NAT table so they would never reach the stale state that caused SYN retransmissions.
-External API traffic was also rerouted through a new, correctly configured firewall path, confirming zero SYN stalls on subsequent captures.
-That thread was done.
+The firewall problem was closed out first.
+SO_KEEPALIVE was applied to keep TCP connections warm in the firewall's NAT table, and external API traffic was rerouted through a correctly configured firewall path.

-The 21-second latency was a different matter.
-The wire logs had made the diagnosis clear: the blocking was happening inside the Camel pipeline, on the Tomcat NIO thread, before the HTTP client ever ran.
-The pattern in the logs - repeated synchronous Kafka publishes on the same thread interspersed between processing steps - was the signal.
-Two gaps.
-Two places where the thread was waiting for broker acknowledgements instead of doing work.
+The 21-second latency was different.
+The wire logs had made the diagnosis clear: blocking happened inside the Camel pipeline, on the Tomcat NIO thread, before the HTTP client ever ran.

-The fix is conceptually straightforward: any Kafka publish that doesn't need to complete before the HTTP response should be made asynchronous.
-A fire-and-forget publish frees the thread immediately.
-The broker can catch up in its own time.
-The outbound HTTP call no longer waits.
+The fix is conceptually straightforward: Kafka publishes that do not need to complete before the HTTP response should be asynchronous.

 // Synchronous - blocks the thread until broker acknowledges

-// Every ms the broker takes adds directly to the request latency
+// Every ms the broker takes adds directly to request latency

 kafkaTemplate.send(topic, message).get(); // <- .get() is the problem